-Starting from Oracle Database 12c Release 2 (12.2.0.1), UCP supports multiple data sources, connected to the same database, to share the same connection pool.
-This common connection pool is called as Shared Pool.
 The Shared Pool optimizes system resources for a scalable deployment of multitenant Java applications in Oracle Database Multitenant environment.
 This feature provides more flexibility in situations when there is an uneven load on each data source.
 When individual pool per data sources are created, then it is impossible to move around idle resources from an idle connection pool to a loaded one.
 However, when a Shared Pool is used, connections can be utilized in an efficient way by sharing and repurposing connections between the data sources.
 So, this feature reduces the total number of database connections, and improves resource usage, diagnosability, manageability, and scaling at the database servers.

-Following are the two scenarios in which this feature can be implemented:
+Following are the two scenarios in which you can implement this feature: